0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 ## Create a new Miden account

-1. Create a new account called `basic-mutable` using the following command:
+1. Create a new account of type `basic-mutable` using the following command:

       ```shell
-      miden-client account new basic-immutable
+      miden-client account new basic-mutable
       ```

 2. List all created accounts by running the following command: